pirinenao/cpp_neural_network/README.md

 - Diagonal elements represent correct predictions (true positives).
 - Off-diagonal elements represent misclassifications (false positives and false negatives).

-4. **Class Precision**: Precision helps measure how many of the predicted instances for each class are actually correct.
+4. **Class Precision**: Precision helps to measure how many of the predicted instances for each class are actually correct.
 High precision indicates that false positives are minimized.

 ### Model Evaluation Metrics